Social Security Numbers

 - Review your business practices with your Information Steward and run an Identity Finder scan to see if you have caches of Social Security numbers in your department.
 Also, consider whether you have any paper documents that include Social Security Numbers.
 In this process, evaluate with your Information Steward your business need for this information.

 - If you determine that you have a business need to store Social Security numbers, keep them on network drives or in applications. approved by TTS for Social Security numbers, with strictly limited access.
-If you no longer have a business need for the information, securely delete the files using an application like Identity Finder.
+If you no longer have a business need for the information, securely delete the files.

 - Review with your Information Steward appropriate use and storage of Social Security numbers, including not using unencrypted email, not storing the information on a laptop or other mobile device that is not encrypted and storing paper records in a locked container in a secure, locked location.